SK021G/Telco-Churn-Analysis/README.md

 # Business Analysis of Telecom Customer Churn

 ## 1. Business Problem
-A leading telecom company is facing a significant customer churn rate of nearly 27%, resulting in substantial revenue loss.
-This project performs a deep-dive analysis to identify the key drivers of churn and develops a predictive model to flag at-risk customers.
-The final goal is to propose a set of data-driven, actionable recommendations for a targeted customer retention strategy.
+A leading telecom company is facing a significant customer churn rate of **27%**, resulting in substantial revenue loss.
+This project performs a deep-dive analysis to identify the *key drivers* of churn and develops a predictive model to flag at-risk customers.

+**Goal:** Move from a reactive retention strategy to a proactive one by predicting who will leave and *why*.

 ---